-Joong-ho Eom (Yun-seok Kim, Tazza: The High Rollers) is an ex-police detective who was kicked out of the force for his involvement in illegal activities.
-Disgraced and broke, the ex-detective starts a second career as a pimp.
+A disgraced former police detective (Yun-seok Kim, Tazza: The High Rollers) starts a second career as a pimp.
 Business is booming until his “working girls” begin vanishing without a trace.
-When Joong-ho realizes a serial killer (Jung-woo Ha, The Terror Live) is behind the mysterious disappearances, he decides to track down the psychopath.
+When the pimp realizes a serial killer (Jung-woo Ha, The Terror Live) is behind the mysterious disappearances, he decides to track down the psychopath.

 Reaction & Thoughts:

 Hong-jin Na’s breathtaking thriller The Chaser (aka Chugyeogja) can be compared favorably with The Silence of the Lambs and Seven.
 Believe it or not, the screenplay by Hong-jin Na, Shinho Lee and Won-Chan Hong is based on a true story.
-Yes, in this case, the old adagio applies: “truth is stranger than fiction”.
+Yes, in this case, as the old saying goes: “truth is stranger than fiction.”

 There are many moments of ugly violence in the movie that will linger in the mind of the viewer.
 The snap shots of grotesque terror aren’t gratuitous, though.
-Hong-jin Na uses these repulsive images to illustrate that when local law enforcement agencies are in disarray, the quality of life plummets.
-It’s an interesting social message that makes the movie its backbone.
+Hong-jin Na uses these repulsive images to illustrate that when local law enforcement agencies are in disarray, the quality of life plummets — it’s an interesting theory.

-A bouquet of black roses go to Yun-seok Kim for giving an extraordinarily effective performance.
+A bouquet of black roses goes to Yun-seok Kim for giving an extraordinarily effective performance as the cop-turned-pimp — it’s a fascinating noir anti-hero.
 Jung-woo Ha is a great adversary.
+The cat-and-mouse game between the two leading characters is compelling and engaging.
 The supporting cast is really good too.